Why Schools Need to Change

 Educator, Writer, Teacher

 Dr. David Penberg is an educator, writer, and teacher based in the Catskill mountains of New York.
 He is an urban and international educator who for four decades has supported communities of teachers, students, and leaders in deepening our understanding of what it means to become an educated citizen.
-He is presently a consultant at Kindle Education, a new charter middle school in Jersey City, and a Leader in Residence with 2Revolutions.
+He is presently a fellow with Global Spirit Education, based in the United Kingdom.